JPM4/prep-work/coding-test-1/README.md

 **Please** do not search Google for answers to the problems; it is very easy for us to tell when solutions have been taken from Google.
 **Please do not post the problems to the internet**.

-# Prepwork

-Below we list some prepwork to complete before taking the first coding challenge.
-If you're new to coding, the prepwork is meant to introduce you to the fundamentals of writing a computer program.
-After you've prepared, try out the example problems (and check the solutions!) before beginning the coding challenge.

-* [Setup Ruby][setup] (optional)
-* [Basic Ruby Concepts][basic-concepts]
-[basic-concepts]: ./basic-concepts.md

-[setup]: ./setup.md